datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 - A line-by-line listing of the changes with `-` showing deletions and `+` showing additions.
   (We have also configured Git to show deletions in red and additions in green.)
+  Lines that *haven't* changed are sometimes shown before and after the ones that have in order to give context;
+  when they appear,
+  they *don't* have either `+` or `-` in front of them.

 Desktop programming tools like [RStudio](https://www.rstudio.com/) can turn diffs like this into a more readable side-by-side display of changes;